xbaii/Directives-Workshop/README.md

 *Hints

 + Utilize scope {title: '=', body: '=', icon: '='}
-+ Remember to setup your Html with the correct naming conventions
++ Remember to setup your HTML with the correct naming conventions
 + Create a function that can be called on elem.click()
 + Use a callback in elem.click() to pass your params to the Notification Constructor
 + Again This will be difficult don't give up.
 Tackle one problem at a time.
 Use your resources.